AndrewImm-OP/vpn-configs/README.md

 ## Files

-- `sources.txt` — list of upstream subscription URLs (one per line, `#` for comments).
+- `sources.txt` — list of upstream subscription URLs.
 - `live_merged.txt` — auto-generated, verified subscription. **Do not edit by hand.**
 - `.github/workflows/update-config.yml` — hourly cron that pulls the aggregator image and rebuilds `live_merged.txt`.

-That's it.
-No source code in this repo.